sandor-battaglini-fischer/distributed-systems-lab/llm_analysis/README.md

 # LLM Analysis Dashboard

 This project is a web application built using React for the frontend and Flask for the backend.
 The frontend is styled with Material-UI and supports both light and dark themes.
-The backend is a simple Flask server with CORS enabled.
+The backend is a simple Flask server running on Gunicorn.

 ## Getting Started